bablukid/docker-sugoi/README.md

 # Docker-sugoi

-Docker image for sugoi projects development
+Docker image for Sugoi projects development

 http://sugoi.bubar.info

+Type `docker-compose up` to start 2 dockers containers : one for the database (MySql) and one for Apache and the Neko VM

 ## Troubleshooting